 - Watchdog: chill

-Dalmatian Mix Breed Profile
+Dalmatian Mix Dog Breed Information

 A Dalmatian Mix is a cross between a Dalmatian and another dog breed.
 Because a mixed-breed dog can take on any combination of traits from one or both of their parents, it’s important to ask the breeder about the other parent breed.
 If they take after their Dalmatian parent, a Dalmatian Mix is likely to be a loyal, athletic, and energetic dog that loves their families.